 5th Grade-Ms. Shpizner

 My name is Cara Shpizner.
-This is my first year teaching at LEAD, however I was a student teacher last year in Mrs. Cheng's 5th grade class.
+This is my second year teaching at LEAD, however I was a student teacher in 2017 in Mrs. Cheng's 5th grade class.
 I love being a part of the community at LEAD, where staff, students, and parents support each other and take care of each other.
 I strive to create a community of learners in my classroom who support each other and learn from their mistakes.
 Through growth mindset, I aim to build students' confidence and strengthen their identities as learners.
 We focus on strategies rather than correct answers, becoming a positive group member, and learning from our mistakes to become stronger individuals and contributing members of society.
 I am very passionate about children's literature, and one of my favorite things to do is recommend a book to a child that I know they will love.

 Fun Facts About Me

 My favorite book is Harry Potter.
 I have a dog named Ari (who is the only thing I love more than teaching!).
 I love music.
 I play the ukulele and hope to bring my love of music into the classroom.
 I was a ballet dancer for 10 years growing up and through college.

 - MA in Teaching Reading and Credential from University of San Francisco

 - BA in Psychology and Child Development from Scripps College